use-pico/pico/packages/cls/README.md

 ### 16.4 Context Integration <a id="164-context-integration"></a>

 Seamless theme inheritance through React Context.
-The `ClsProvider` accepts a single CLS instance that provides tokens and styling to child components:
+The `ClsProvider` accepts a single cls instance that provides tokens and styling to child components:

 ```tsx
 import { ClsProvider } from '@use-pico/cls/react';